xenodus/mtg-price-scrapper-sg/README.md

-# mtg-price-scrapper-sg
+# mtg-price-checker-sg
-MTG price scrapper for local game stores in Singapore
+MTG price checker for local game stores in Singapore